Japan National Route 466

-National Route 466 (国道466号, Kokudō Yonhyaku roku-jurokugō) is a national highway in Japan connecting Setagaya, Tokyo and Hodogaya-ku, Yokohama, with a total length of 18.4 km.
+National Route 466 (国道466号, Kokudō Yonhyaku roku-jurokugō) is a national highway in Japan connecting Setagaya and Hodogaya-ku, Yokohama, with a total length of 18.4 km.

 List of interchanges and features

 Daisan Keihin Road

 A major part of the National Route 466 is known as the Daisan Keihin Road (第三京浜道路, Daisan Keihin Dōro), a limited access toll road connecting Tokyo and Yokohama.
 It is managed by the East Nippon Expressway Company.
 In addition to its designation as National Route 466, the Daisan Keihin Road is signed as a part of E83 under the "2016 Proposal for Realization of Expressway Numbering".

 Route description

 The toll road has three lanes traveling in each direction along the entire 16.6 km route.
 The speed limit is set at 80 km/h along most of the toll road, the only exceptions to this limit is at the termini of the route where the limit is set at 60 km/h.